qujia7/spt_act_likelihood/README.md

 ### ACT
 Download the likelihood data tarball for ACT DR6 lensing from [NASA's LAMBDA archive](https://lambda.gsfc.nasa.gov/product/act/actadv_prod_table.html).

-Extract the tarball into the `act_dr6_spt_lenslike/data/` directory in the cloned repository such the directory `v1.2` is directly inside it.
+Extract the tarball into the `act_dr6_spt_lenslike/data/` directory in the cloned repository such that the directory `v1.2` is directly inside it.
+Note that the bandpowers and covariances are already available in the above directory.
+Only the likelihood correction matrices are required in the installation.
 Only then should you proceed with the next steps.

 ### SPT

-Where?

-### Covariances

-Where?
+The SPT bandpowers are found already in the data directory above.

 ## Step 3: use in Python codes